Shopping for pets is out. Pet adoptions are in! (Photo: Gary - Rafael Alamilla + Adriana Miltko)

 “Memphis is a velcro type dog, so he goes wherever I go in the house,” John said.
 “He’s my sidekick, so I take him to as many pet-friendly stores and restaurants that I can.
 Also, he helps me pick up my dry cleaning, and they pet him and give him treats!”

-It’s the most ethical choice
+Pet adoption in Memphis is the most ethical choice

 Hundreds of thousands of dogs and cats lose their lives in U.S. shelters every year simply because there’s nowhere for them to go.
 Pet overpopulation is a human-created problem, so it stands to reason that humans are also the solution.